blackaceatzworg/poli307/syllabus.md

 ### March 10th--12th: System and Actors: Political Economy and Public Opinion

-_Policy is not made only by siloed institutions, but within a system of mulitple institutions and policy actors.
+_Policy is not made only by separate institutions, but within a system of multiple institutions and policy actors.
 Within the policymaking system, do interest groups influence policy?
 If so, how?
 Does public opinion influence policymaking?_

 * Oates, Wallace E. and Paul R. Portney.
 2003. ["The Political Economy of Environmental Policy" PDF](https://www.econ.umd.edu/research/papers/360/download/209), __Chapter 8__ in _Handbook of Environmental Economics Volume 1_. eds.
 Karl-Goran Maler and Jeffrey R. Vincent. __Read pgs.
 328--341__.